 Sleeping Cabins 1-4 upper and lower bunks are single bunks with curtains for privacy.
 There is more privacy here but less space.
 5 and 6 upper and lower bunks are double bunks meant for two people to share.
 This is typically where couples are housed.
 7, 8 and 9 upper and lower bunks are in the main salon.
 These bunks are double wide but usually only sleep single passengers.
 There is less privacy here but more room.

 How do I make my reservation?
-Just call or email us and we'll be happy to assist you!
+Just call, email us or fill out our check availability form and we'll be happy to assist you!
 A deposit of $150.00 per person is required to confirm a reservation.
 Balance is due in full 60 days prior to departure.
 Cancellations are risk free up until the 60 day mark.
 Within 60 days of departure, the cancellation policy applies.